Fady-Ibra/balance-transfer/README.md

 Call the Server using any Programing Language
 -----
-We can use the steps of use to create an automatic call from any programing language we choose.
+We can use the **Steps of Use** to create an automatic call from any programing language we choose.